goerz/jupyterdir/README.md

 Jupyter configuration relates to the older IPython

-The current configuration depends on the `notedown` and `nbdiff` packages.
+The current configuration depends on the `notedown`, `nbdiff` and `nbdime` packages.
 You should install this with

     pip install notedown
     pip install nbdiff
+    pip install nbdime

 before starting a notebook server.